CVS Health (NYSE:CVS) Updates FY24 Earnings Guidance

 CVS Health Stock Performance

-CVS Health (NYSE:CVS – Get Free Report) last issued its quarterly earnings data on Wednesday, May 1st.
-The pharmacy operator reported $1.31 earnings per share for the quarter, missing analysts’ consensus estimates of $1.69 by ($0.38).
+CVS Health (NYSE:CVS – Get Free Report) last issued its earnings results on Wednesday, May 1st.
+The pharmacy operator reported $1.31 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.69 by ($0.38).
 CVS Health had a return on equity of 13.53% and a net margin of 2.03%.
-The firm had revenue of $88.44 billion during the quarter, compared to analyst estimates of $89.33 billion.
-During the same quarter last year, the company posted $2.20 EPS.
-The company’s revenue was up 3.7% on a year-over-year basis.
-As a group, equities analysts predict that CVS Health will post 7.03 EPS for the current year.
+The firm had revenue of $88.44 billion during the quarter, compared to the consensus estimate of $89.33 billion.
+During the same period last year, the firm posted $2.20 earnings per share.
+The company’s revenue for the quarter was up 3.7% compared to the same quarter last year.
+As a group, equities research analysts predict that CVS Health will post 7.03 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Wednesday, May 1st.
-Investors of record on Monday, April 22nd were issued a $0.665 dividend.
-This represents a $2.66 annualized dividend and a yield of 4.76%.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, May 1st.
+Stockholders of record on Monday, April 22nd were issued a dividend of $0.665 per share.
 The ex-dividend date of this dividend was Friday, April 19th.
-CVS Health’s payout ratio is presently 46.75%.
+This represents a $2.66 annualized dividend and a dividend yield of 4.76%.
+CVS Health’s dividend payout ratio is presently 46.75%.

-In other CVS Health news, EVP Prem S. Shah sold 29,473 shares of the stock in a transaction that occurred on Friday, February 16th.
-The stock was sold at an average price of $76.95, for a total transaction of $2,267,947.35.
-Following the completion of the transaction, the executive vice president now owns 39,765 shares of the company’s stock, valued at $3,059,916.75.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In other CVS Health news, Director Edward J. Ludwig bought 1,000 shares of the firm’s stock in a transaction on Thursday, May 2nd.
-The shares were acquired at an average cost of $53.88 per share, with a total value of $53,880.00.
+In related news, Director Edward J. Ludwig bought 1,000 shares of the stock in a transaction that occurred on Thursday, May 2nd.
+The stock was bought at an average cost of $53.88 per share, for a total transaction of $53,880.00.
+Following the purchase, the director now directly owns 21,630 shares of the company’s stock, valued at $1,165,424.40.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other news, Director Edward J. Ludwig bought 1,000 shares of CVS Health stock in a transaction that occurred on Thursday, May 2nd.
+The stock was bought at an average price of $53.88 per share, for a total transaction of $53,880.00.
 Following the purchase, the director now directly owns 21,630 shares of the company’s stock, valued at approximately $1,165,424.40.
-The acquisition was disclosed in a legal filing with the SEC, which is available at this link.
-Also, EVP Prem S. Shah sold 29,473 shares of the business’s stock in a transaction that occurred on Friday, February 16th.
-The stock was sold at an average price of $76.95, for a total value of $2,267,947.35.
-Following the transaction, the executive vice president now owns 39,765 shares in the company, valued at $3,059,916.75.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, EVP Prem S. Shah sold 29,473 shares of the stock in a transaction dated Friday, February 16th.
+The shares were sold at an average price of $76.95, for a total value of $2,267,947.35.
+Following the completion of the transaction, the executive vice president now directly owns 39,765 shares in the company, valued at $3,059,916.75.
 The disclosure for this sale can be found here.
-Insiders own 0.24% of the company’s stock.
+0.24% of the stock is currently owned by corporate insiders.

 About CVS Health